 Luckily I soon found out that Mont-Sainte-Anne has a lot more to offer than just ski slopes.
-This resort is great for a getaway both in winter and in summer.
+This resort is great for a getaway both in winter and summer.

 Contents

-Mont-Sainte-Anne in winter
+Mont-Ste-Anne Ski Resort in winter

 Ski and snowboard